oconnor663/jacko.io/posts/async_two.md

 What we're seeing here is an important architectural fact about how async Rust works.
 Futures "in the middle", like `Foo` and `JoinAll`, don't really need to "know" anything about how the event loop works.
-But "leaf" futures like `SleepFuture` need to coordinate closely with the event loop to schedule wakeups.
+But "leaf" futures like `Sleep` need to coordinate closely with the event loop to schedule wakeups.
 This is why writing runtime-agnostic async libraries is hard.

 ## Loop